isdeniz/msc-2024/nlbse22/LLAMA3/README.md

 PROMPT:

 Classify the following issue as "bug", "enhancement", "question" or "other" and rate your classification confidence and issue understandability in range 0 - 100.
-Your answer should only include:]\n
+Your answer should only include:

-Classification: your classification answer
-Prediction Confidence: your level of confidence
+Classification: your classification answer \n Prediction Confidence: your level of confidence
 Issue Understandability: level of understandability issue title: